 Traditionally, we prefer to have a shelter on the edge of a forest, because, in the past, man could hunt in the open fields and woman could search for fruits and plants, and, when danger threatened, they could retreat to the shelter protected by the forest.
-In his book The Experience of Landscape, Jay Appleton refers to the open field as ‘prospect’ and the shelter as ‘the refuge’: “Where he has an unimpeded opportunity to see we can call it a prospect.
+In his book The Experience of Landscape (affiliate link), Jay Appleton refers to the open field as ‘prospect’ and the shelter as ‘the refuge’: “Where he has an unimpeded opportunity to see we can call it a prospect.
 Where he has an opportunity to hide, a refuge.”
 (3)

 To emphasise this, humans have their field of vision to the front (prospect), therefore needing some sort of protection from behind (refuge).

 The house ‘Can Feliz’ made by Jørn Utzon to some extent illustrates the prospect to refuge concept.
-With reference to ‘Can Feliz’, Grant Hildebrand says in his book Origins of Architectural Pleasure: “Here, on the right, an interior refuge has been developed by opaque walls, a lesser floor-to-ceiling dimension, and a low light level.
+With reference to ‘Can Feliz’, Grant Hildebrand says in his book Origins of Architectural Pleasure (affiliate link): “Here, on the right, an interior refuge has been developed by opaque walls, a lesser floor-to-ceiling dimension, and a low light level.
 Continuously on the left, a complementary zone of interior prospect has been created by a somewhat greater floor-to-ceiling dimension, walls with extensive transparent surfaces, and a much higher light level”.
 (4)